 The busy times that we live in can sometimes cause clutter in our minds.
 This can quite often lead to stress, anxiety and depression.
 Sparing a few minutes each day to practice mindfulness can help to combat these cluttered and negative thoughts and feelings.

 Mindfulness is a form of meditation that came from Buddhist practices and is the act of changing the way we think, feel and respond to our experiences, especially the stressful ones.

-Mindfulness and the practice of it, is also now a very common method taught by counsellors and practitioners of Cognitive Behavioural Therapy, a system used for the treatment of mood disorders, eating disorders, substance abuse, stress, anxiety and depression.
+Mindfulness and the practice of it, is also now a very common method taught by counsellors and practitioners of Cognitive Behavioural Therapy.
+Which is a system used for the treatment of mood disorders, eating disorders, substance abuse, stress, anxiety and depression.

 Noticing sights, smells, sounds and tastes and being aware of, but not controlled by our thoughts and feelings that can occur.
 This can be practiced whilst undertaking daily activities, that don’t require your full concentration.

 Whilst practicing the same exercise, become aware of thoughts and feelings that occur in your mind.
 Don’t try to change the way that you feel or try and fix anything.
-Simply observe these thoughts and feelings as though you were an outsider, which after practice, can allow you to see the present more clearly.
+Think about these thoughts and feelings as though you were an outsider, which after practice, can allow you to see the present more clearly.

 How we can help